ThomasFront/Warehouse-Management-System-Laravel/README.md

    php artisan serve
    ```

-12. Access the frontend at **http://localhost:5173/** and log in to your account:
+12. Access the frontend at **http://localhost:5173/** and log in to your account

   Example login credentials: